-- These two buildings have always been inconvenient, particularly distant from bus stops, and they remain so–particularly Parterre Place, where I stayed.
+- These two buildings have always been inconvenient, particularly distant from bus stops, and they remain so–particularly Parterre Place.
 Disney’s choosing of them for the Royal Rooms is a way to add value to this base of inconvenience similar to the choice to make the Pirate Rooms at Caribbean Beach out of the least convenient buildings there.

-- They cost most nights of the year $30 more per night than standard Magnolia Bend rooms.
-You have to value the decor, and princes and princesses, for them to be worth the extra cost and inconvenience they bring–or be a huge fan of The Princess & The Frog.
+- They cost most nights of the year $50 more per night than standard Port Orleans Riverside rooms.
+You have to value the decor, and princes and princesses, for them to be worth the extra cost and inconvenience they bring–or be a huge fan of The Princess & The Frog!

 A PHOTO TOUR OF THE ROYAL ROOMS AT PORT ORLEANS RIVERSIDE

-Your experience with the Royal Rooms begins with check in, where you will be issued a special proclamation of welcome from Tiana, the wonderful heroine of The Princess & The Frog.
-(Because I watch Pawn Stars, I knew enough not to open my proclamation…I’ll sell it to Chumlee for big bucks someday.)
+Your experience with the Royal Rooms might begin at check in, where in 2012 I was issued a special proclamation of welcome from Princess Tiana, the wonderful heroine of The Princess & The Frog who hosts these rooms.
+(Because I watch Pawn Stars, I knew enough not to open my proclamation…I’ll saving it, and later I’ll sell it to Chumlee for big bucks someday.)

-Next you make your way–possibly quite a hike if you are in one of the southern rooms in Parterre Place–to your room.
+Next you make your way–possibly quite a hike if you are in one of the southeastern rooms in Parterre Place–to your room.